l0wigh/L0Wigh/README.md

 Reverse engineering stuff when I'm in the mood, but I clearly suck at this.

-Using Garuda Linux with Sway and Archlinux with NEWM.
-Might put my dotfiles here one day.
-(In other words, I'm currently too lazy to do it)
+**Macbook Pro 2015** : Archlinux running Fluorite

-~~I will probably fail 42 school, but that's not a surprise.~~ That's a surprise
+~~I will probably fail 42 school, but that's not a surprise.~~ Well seems like I was wrong.

 [![thomathi's 42 stats](https://badge42.coday.fr/api/v2/cltek6jel009301p4ozygnxhu/stats?cursusId=21&coalitionId=334)](https://github.com/Coday-meric/badge42)